 A comprehensive guide to how long drugs can be detected in your body

-Drug testing in whatever form is usually compulsory; a direct refusal to provide a specimen for testing is always considered to be a positive result.
+Drug testing in whatever form is usually compulsory; a direct refusal to provide a specimen for testing is always considered a positive result.

 Police – The police will routinely conduct drug testing back at the station for anyone who is arrested and suspected to be under the influence of drugs

-Probation services – Local probation teams are required to carry out routine drug testing where there is a court order that dictates the individual needs to provide clean drug specimens in order to remain in the community
+Probation services – Local probation teams must carry out routine drug testing where there is a court order that dictates the individual needs to provide clean drug specimens to remain in the community.

-Social Services – Social service may conduct routine drug screening and alcohol testing where there is a cause for concern of the care of a child or family member and a history of drug and alcohol abuse
+Social Services – Social services may conduct routine drug screening and alcohol testing where there is a cause for concern about the care of a child or family member and a history of drug and alcohol abuse.

 Workplace – Many workplaces now include in their contracts a clause for randomised drug screening and alcohol testing.
-This is especially applicable to job roles that involve driving, operating heavy machinery and working with vulnerable children and adults.
+This applies to job roles that involve driving, operating heavy machinery and working with vulnerable children and adults.

-Sober living accommodation and support living – Sober living accommodation and supported living for those that are in recovery from drugs will conduct randomised alcohol and drug testing to ensure that their houses are a safe and kept drug free for residents
+Sober living accommodation and support living – Sober living accommodation and supported living for those in recovery from drugs will conduct randomised alcohol and drug testing to ensure that their houses are safe and kept drug-free for residents.

 If you know that there is a possibility of you being drug tested yet have still knowingly taken drugs, this indicates that you may well have a problem that requires treatment.